brantsbrain/brantsbrain-public/AutomatedBackups/readme.md

   "C:\Users\YourUsername\AppData\Local\Programs\Python\Python39\python.exe" "C:\Users\YourUsername\Documents\GitHub\bgoings-public\AutomatedBackups\AutomatedBackup.py" run
   ```

-#### 4. Task Scheduler
+#### 4. Windows Task Scheduler

-The next step is to create a Task Scheduler task:

-1. Open `Task Scheduler > Action > Create Basic Task`
-2. Give it an arbitrary name and set a desired frequency for the backup to occur
-3. Click Next with "Start a program" selected
-4. Select `TaskSchedulerStarter.bat` as the program/script
-5. Leave all further settings blank/default and finish
+  Task created automatically.
+Currently it creates a task called "Python Task Scheduler" to execute at 9:00 AM weekly (based on the day of the week the script ran).
+Further development could give the option to change these details.

   Voila!
 You're good to go.

 ### Further Development

 - Make a way to delete, overwrite, or use a more differential/incremental method on old backups like corporate environments do
-- Automate creating the Task Scheduler task
+- Allow Task Scheduler specifics to be modified if desired
-- Allow for multiple source folders and/or multiple destination folders